Health Insurance in Australia for Visa Holders

 Benefits for medications covered by the Pharmaceutical Benefits Scheme must be included in the insurance.

-2. Choose Insurance Type: See if you need OSHC (student visa), OVHC (temporary visas) or another government-approved health insurance that is appropriate for your visa.
+See if you need OSHC, OVHC or another government-approved health insurance.

-3. Select an Approved Provider: Use providers listed on the official DHA website which have been designated according to your visa type.
+Use providers listed on the official DHA website in accordance with visa type.

-4. Analyze & Compare Policies: Compare cover, advantages and premiums to check whether the policy satisfies minimum levels of coverage listed by the government.
+Compare cover, advantages and premiums to check if the policy satisfies minimum coverage.

-6. Maintain Cover: A holder must continue the policy till the duration of the visa, renew it before expiration to avoid any violation of visa conditions.
+Continue the policy till the duration of the visa and renew it before expiration.

 Explain Visa Requirements

-We help you to determine whether your visa includes OSHC, OVHC or another health insurance according to DHA requirements.
+Determine whether your visa includes OSHC, OVHC or another health insurance.

 Check Visa Conditions

-Our experts analyze your visa conditions, including condition 8501, where applicable, to ensure health insurance compliance.
+We analyze your visa conditions, including condition 8501, for compliance.

 Guide on Government-Recognized Cover

-We explain what the Australian Government considers adequate health insurance, based only on official immigration and health guidance.
+Learn what the Australian Government considers adequate health insurance.

 Support With Policy Understanding

-We explain policy terms, coverage lengths, and requirements so that your health insurance remains valid during your stay.
+We explain policy terms, coverage lengths, and requirements.

 Ongoing Compliance Guidance

-We help with renewal and insurance cover to ensure you do not breach visa conditions by mistake.
+We help with renewal and insurance cover to prevent visa breaches.

 Are all Australian visa holders required to have health insurance?